timk110/BayesianOptimisationLuna/README.md

 <ins>Code Quickstart</ins>

+This code works by having the BO algorithm decide on a given set of system parameters values, send them to Luna.jl where a simulation with those parameter values is run.
+The Luna.jl then evaluates the objective function (OF), which is the function that BO is trying to maximise.
+In this case this is the peak power of the RDW.
+The OF value is then sent back to the BO algorithm, which, with this new data decides on which next set of system parameter values to probe.
+This continues until the allocated number of allowed simulation runs is exhausted.
+At that point the BO algorithm sends you the OF value that was largest out of all the points probed.
+Note that () of the allowe simulation runs are used to essetnially probe random sets of system parameter values to essentially get some training data.
+Then () number of simulation runs are done where the algorithm is actually trying to maximise the OF.
+I would set () to 20 and () to 200.
+This makes the code run in around 12 hours.

-The code is quite simple.
-We fix the fibre radius r to a certain value.
+Now to discuss the system paremetsr.We fix the fibre radius r to a certain value.
 You can think of your radius as setting the "scale" of your system, in the sense that the bigger you make r the more pump pulse energy you need and the longer the fiber will be.
 This is a very approximate explanation.
-For more detail please see the published paper on the topic .

-This code works by having the BO algorithm decide on a given set of system parameters values, send them to Luna.jl where a simulation of that
+For more detail please see the published paper on the topic.
+The OF variables are T,P,L and P_pump.
+P_pump_scaled is the peak power of the pump pulse but expressed as a ratio to the critical power for self-focusing P_crit.
+So P_pump_scaled=P_pump/P_crit.
+P_crit is the peak power of a laser pulse necceary to initiate self-focusing in the noble gas that fills the fiber.
+P_pump_scaled varies from 0-1.
+For why again read the published paper on this topic.

 Installation: